Italmas

+Italmas (Италмас, Udmurt name for the globeflower), also known as the BM-35, is a Russian explosive suicide drone made by ZALA Aero Group.

+Design

-Italmas (Италмас, Udmurt name for the globeflower) is an explosive suicide drone made in Russia.
-It is a simple design with plywood fuselage and a plastic bottle as fuel tank.
+The Italmas employs a simple design with plywood fuselage and a plastic bottle as fuel tank.
 It has a range of 200 km and can carry a warhead of 40 kg.

 The engine can be bought off the shelf and they can be assembled at any aeromodelling club.

 Captured drones also have had a radar reflector.

+Usage

 In October 2023, Pravda.ru reported the first combat use of Italmas, in the Russian invasion of Ukraine.